chm15/mnistcnn/README.md

 This is a CNN implemented without the use of any libraries.
-It uses sigmoid as the activation function.
+It uses sigmoid as the activation function throughout.
 The network learns through backpropagation.